 Move to Princeton University

-Einstein received an offer of employment by the Institute for Advanced Study in Princeton, New Jersey.
-There, he would spend the rest of his life working.
-In the U.S., Einstein became the prolific advocate for peace, democracy, and civil rights.
+Einstein received an employment offer from the Institute for Advanced Study in Princeton, New Jersey.
+There, he spent his remaining years of life.
+In the U.S., Einstein came to be the prolific advocate for peace, democracy, and civil rights.

 Einstein’s Role in World War II